 Attract and retain motivated employees who are connected to the purpose of what your company does and shares your values.
 When everyone is connected, you’ll move towards your vision more successfully.

-If your company operates using a B2B structure, aligning your brand with culture is critical, since your employees are constantly interacting with clients and other businesses.
+If your company operates using a B2B structure, aligning your brand with team culture is critical, since your employees are constantly interacting with clients and other businesses.
 Since your employees are often the product themselves, and the culture of your company will show through their attitudes.

 Barriers and Myths to Culture Building

 Maybe you’ve thought through all of this before, but you ran into some roadblocks and decided to leave it alone.
 Or maybe you think you’ve got it all figured out, but you’re still seeing the symptoms of poor culture listed above.
-Let’s review the barriers and myths to building culture, and think about which ones you relate to.
+Let’s review the barriers and myths to building team culture, and think about which ones you relate to.

 Strategy over culture: Most company leaders would rather focus on strategies to expand and grow.
 Jim Collins, author of Good to Great says the world’s most enduring companies place less emphasis on strategy and more on culture.
 “Culture IS strategy,” he says.

 Too much time: Most people want to focus on what brings immediate results rather than long term success.
 While building culture does take more time than making a sale, it will be worth keeping your employees in the end!
 Consider the cost of your ROI when you’re not paying for employee turnover costs.
-Companies with a great culture have a lower turnover rate.
+Companies with a great team culture have a lower turnover rate.